 What is OpenTelemetry?

-OpenTelemetryopen in new window is an open source and vendor-neutral API for distributed traces (including logs and errors) and metrics.
-It specifies how to collect and send telemetry data to backend platforms.
-With OpenTelemetry, you can instrument your application once and then add or change backends without changing the instrumentation.
+OpenTelemetry specifies how to collect and send telemetry data to backend platforms.
+With OpenTelemetry, you can instrument your application once and then add or change vendors without changing the instrumentation.

 OpenTelemetry is available for most programming languages and provides interoperability across different languages and environments.

-Step 1.
-Use Instrumentations to find examples for your framework and libraries.
+Step 2.
+Use OpenTelemetry Instrumentations to find examples for your framework and libraries.

-OpenTelemetry API is a programming interface that you use to instrument code and collect telemetry data.
+OpenTelemetry API is a programming interface that you can use to instrument code and collect telemetry data.

 OpenTelemetry SDK is the official implementation of OpenTelemetry API that processes and exports collected telemetry to backends.